Hockeypuck OpenPGP Public Keyserver

 3.3.
 Modular storage backend

-Hockeypuck uses PostgreSQL ≥ 9.4 for storing indexed key material.
+Hockeypuck uses PostgreSQL ≥ 9.4 (tested up to v16) for storing indexed key material.
 The architecture supports additional storage backends, which must implement a simple set of Go interfaces.

 3.4.
 Flexible rendering